ronleyzer/ML/algorithms/clustering/gmm/README.md

 sepal width, petal length and petal width).
 After standardizing, normalizing and reduction of the dimensions (PCA), the visualization is as follows:
 ![Screenshot](output/1.JPG)
-The motivation is to figure out if the data set contains different types of Iris, without knowing if there are or how many.
+The motivation is to figure out if the dataset contains different types of Iris, without knowing how many types there are.
 To select the best number of clusters I used [Silhouette score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html).
 Silhouette score checks how much the clusters are compact and well separated.
 The Silhouette coefficient is calculated using the mean intra-cluster distance (a) and the mean nearest-cluster distance (b) for each sample.